gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-During protection engine initialization, that is after the SCTP association reaches the ESTABLISHED state (see {{RFC9260}} Section 4), but before DTLS 1.3 key-management has completed and the Protected Assocation Parameter Validation is completed, the in-band Key Management SHALL use DATA chunks that SHALL use the SCTP-DTLS PPID (see {{iana-payload-protection-id}}).
+During protection engine initialization, that is after the SCTP association reaches the ESTABLISHED state (see {{RFC9260}} Section 4), but before DTLS 1.3 key-management has completed and the Protected Assocation Parameter Validation is completed, any in-band Key Management MAY use SCTP user message that SHALL use the SCTP-DTLS PPID (see {{iana-payload-protection-id}}).
 These DATA chunks SHALL be sent unprotected by the protection engine as no keys have been established yet.
-As soon as the protection engine has been intialized and the validation has occured, further DTLS 1.3 handshakes being sent using SCTP DATA chunks with the
+As soon as the protection engine has been intialized and the validation has occured, further DTLS 1.3 handshakes being sent using SCTP use messages with the
 SCTP-DTLS PPID, will have their message protected inside SCTP DTLS chunk protected with the currently established key.
 SCTP DTLS chunk state evolution is described in {{init-state-machine}}.